VEkh/hottspot-taobot/cpp/sandbox/doc/performance.md

 #### Next Thing(s) to Try

 ### 2022-04-11:
+#### Remarks
+##### Stocks/ETFs
+* By 1pm BAC_C had an 86.67% win rate with 12 recorded losses.
+Everyone else's
+  win rates were 100%.
+* However, all's current positions were losing, desptie an overall profit.
+  BAC_C had lost its profit.
+The total sum was about break even.
+* These ongoing losses occurred as the price movement fell well below the cumulative average.
+* The next thing to try is to introduce loss cuts when price movement slows, while keeping positions open during periods of high volatility.
+* Temporarily removing BAC_C from roster.
+Will maybe restore to only open when price movement is above cumulative average.
+* Having a close strategy during low volatility resulted in overal loss and losing percentages across the board.
+* I'll now only open positions during periods of high volatility.

+#### Next Thing(s) to Try

+### 2022-04-12:
 #### Performance
 ##### Forex (Paper)
 * Return: $ (% Account) (% Daily Salary) (vs. QQQ: %)